 According to The Marketing Donut, people can’t remember you and will struggle to trust you if you don’t have a strong brand.
-Given that only less than 50% of people trust brands, it’s even more essential you get it right.
+Given that less than 50% of people trust brands, it’s even more essential you get it right.

 When you provide your customers with great customer service, an easy booking system, clear communication processes and a beautiful vacation rental, they’re more likely to return to your home time and time again.
 It’s also likely you’ll encourage word of mouth recommendations from your visitors to their friends, family members and so on.

 Featuring reviews on your site also helps to reinforce the trust you’ve built with your customers and strengthens your online credibility, which in turn all adds to the overall brand ideology you have created.